 GET A FREE PRICE QUOTE

-The Buick Enclave is a full-size luxury crossover that can haul around the whole family.
-It’s a more upscale alternative compared to the GMC Traverse and GMC Acadia, and it’s Buick's practical, although somewhat inefficient, model for those who want a large crossover.
+The Buick Enclave is a full-size luxury crossover that can seat the entire family.
+It’s a more upscale choice compared to the GMC Traverse and GMC Acadia, and it’s Buick's practical, although somewhat inefficient, model for those who want a large crossover.

 Buick introduced the Enclave at the 2006 Detroit Auto Show as the effective replacement for its aged Terraza minivan and Rendezvous crossover.
 A much better-looking, much more satisfying effort, the Enclave immediately earned kudos for its handsome styling, which might be our favorite of all the big GM crossovers, just slightly ahead of the GMC Acadia and a few well-detailed steps ahead of the more plain Chevy Traverse.
 Curvaceous fenders and glamorous detailing are matched inside by a subdued, luxurious design.

 See our 2014 Buick Enclave review for pricing with options, specifications, and gas mileage ratings.
 You can also compare the Buick Enclave to the Infiniti QX60.
 Also check out The Car Connection's coverage of the 2013 Buick Enclave.

 In its first year of production the Enclave was fitted with a 275-horsepower 3.6-liter V-6 engine mated to a six-speed automatic transmission.
 With this combination, the vehicle offered decent acceleration and a reasonable fuel economy of 16 mpg in the city and 22 mpg on the highway.
 For 2009, the engine in the Buick Enclave was upgraded with direct injection technology and offered up to 288 horsepower.